Siddharth Desai – The Pro Kabaddi Star Who Broke Records on Debut

 Camera: Sumit Badola

-On the opening day of this year’s Pro Kabaddi League, a tall-dark-handsome player made his debut after a long wait.
+On the opening day of the Pro Kabaddi League 2018, a tall-dark-handsome player made his debut after a long wait.
 At 26, Siddharth Sirish Desai had enough experience playing the sport, but never before was it at a stage so big.
 He had waited for this day for four years, and when it finally arrived, so did he.

 In his debut PKL game for Ronnie Screwvala-owned U Mumba, Siddharth scored an impressive 14 raids points, and was named the 'Perfect Raider of the Match’.
 Just one game in, and people were already talking about the boy from Maharashtra and his potential to join the Crore-club in his next auction.